Labirintami/doc/docs/combobox/api/combobox_virtual_config.md

 title: virtual
 ---

-@short:
-enables dynamic loading of data on scrolling the list of options
+@short: enables dynamic loading of data on scrolling the list of options

-@type: boolean
+@signature: virtual?: boolean;

 @example:
 var combo = new dhx.Combobox("combo_container",{